goehte/yellow-mdform/README.md

  * Develop a CSS for the form elements e.g. to show the Toggle Switch Input as a slider switch we know from smartphones
  * Develop for security related features (CRLF, Rate Limit, ...) in an own Yellow extension
  * Built-in CAPTCHA integration
- * File upload support for images (using GD)
  * Multi-page forms
+ * E-Mail confirmation of form data
- * SQLITE Database storage option
+ * Encypted file storage option (storage format TBD)
+ * File upload support for images: I suggest to use the extension [Yellow Dropzone](https://github.com/GiovanniSalmeri/yellow-dropzone)

 ## This is Alpha Software (v0.0.x)
 Use in production at your own risk.
 Back up your data regularly and test thoroughly before deploying to production environments.